 This is recommended not only for those using techbins for the first time, but also for skiers who say, "I don't want to compromise on either going up or downhill!"

-For customers (skiers), the most important points when choosing bindings are:
+For customers (skiers), the most important factors when choosing bindings are:

 .
-Which of these four points is most important will vary from customer to customer.
+Which of these four points is prioritized will vary from customer to customer.

 We have a wide range of customers, from gear connoisseurs who already have their preferences to those who don't know yet what kind of skiing they want to do.
 When customers come to our store, we talk to them about what kind of skiing they are currently doing and what they want to do in the future.
 Bindings are the "connector" between the skis and boots, so we consult with them to choose bindings that are compatible with both, and also take into consideration compatibility with the user